OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Video_Task.md

 b) select the desired mode.

 ### Step 3
-Click on "Edit learning resource" in the "Configuration" tab.
+Click on "Edit Learning resource" in the "Configuration" tab.
 This will open the video editor.

 ### Step 4
 In the video editor, add segments and categories (see Video Learning Resource).

-Konfiguration, Was in der Lernressource?
-Was im KB?
+Configuration - What in the learning resource?
+What in the course element?

 ---